Pilton, Devon: History

 Pilton was originally separate from Barnstaple.
 Situated on an easily defended hill at the head of the Taw estuary and close to where the river narrows enough to be fordable, Pilton was an important Saxon settlement.
 Alfred the Great (871–899) had a fortified town, or burh, built at Pilton.
 According to the Burghal Hidage, an early 10th Century document setting out the details of all burhs then functioning, Pilton's wall was 1485 feet long and the nominated garrison consisted of 360 men drawn from the surrounding district in the event of an invasion.
 The other burhs in Devon were Exeter, Halwell (near Totnes) and Lydford; Watchet in Somerset was another burh which could provide mutual support.
 Pilton remained the site of the original burh through much of the 10th century until this was moved a mile or so to the south-east to become Barnstaple, probably because times were more peaceful and the burh's role as a civilian market centre had become more significant.
 Barnstaple was better located for trade and developed as a market town and then as a borough.
 A Saxon ford would have typically been indicated by a stapol, or post – Bearda's stapol giving the town of Barnstaple its name.

 The 13th century parish Church of St Mary the Virgin is a Grade I listed building.
 This building is used for regular services, coffee mornings and concerts.

+Part of the parish, including the village itself, was added to the borough of Barnstaple in 1836.
+In 1891 the parish had a population of 2172.
+The parish was divided into two civil parishes in 1894 under the Local Government Act 1894, which said that parishes could not straddle borough boundaries.
+The part of Pilton within the borough of Barnstaple became a parish called "East Pilton", and the part outside the borough became "West Pilton".
+As an urban parish, East Pilton did not have a parish council but was directly administered by the town council.
+The parish of East Pilton was abolished in 1974, becoming part of the parish of Barnstaple.
+The parish of West Pilton was renamed Pilton West in 1999.

 Since 2012, the history and heritage of Pilton has been collected by a group based in Pilton Church Hall, which is compiling an archive of old and new memories, tales, documents, recordings and photographs of the people and settlement of the settlement The Pilton Story.